Back-code/ha_isin_sensor/README.md

 The `ha_isin_sensor` integration allows you to track stock prices and related information using ISIN (International Securities Identification Number) codes.
 This integration fetches real-time stock data and displays it as sensors in Home Assistant.

 ## Features
-- Add multiple stocks to a hub using their ISIN codes.
+- **Add Stocks**: Add multiple stocks to a hub using their ISIN codes.
-- Fetch real-time stock prices and additional details such as currency, market, and price changes.
+- **Real-Time Data**: Fetch real-time stock prices and additional details such as currency, market, and price changes.
-- Organize stocks into hubs for better management.
+- **Portfolio Management**: Organize stocks into hubs for better management.
+- **Edit Stocks**: Update stock quantities or add more stocks to an existing hub.
+- **Delete Stocks**: Remove stocks from your portfolio.
-- Supports configuration via the Home Assistant UI.
+- **Configuration via UI**: Supports configuration and management via the Home Assistant UI.

 ## Installation
 1. Copy the `ha_isin_sensor` folder into your Home Assistant `custom_components` directory.